Passing regiments in the village and the township

 11th East Lancashire - marched via Longpré, Vignacourt.

-Lucknow Brigade with Irish soldiers (infantry brigade of the British Army):
+Lucknow Brigade with Irish soldiers (infantry brigade British Army):

-- Saint-Léger village located at 4 mi from Vignacourt.
+- Saint-Léger located at 4 mi from Vignacourt.
 Veterinary: M. Goodridge.

 London Irish Rifles: